casper-network/ceps/text/0032-upgrade-bootstrapper.md

       IPC or TCP listener on loopback).
 Nodes could then use consensus to agree the point (could take a long time to get consensus as install times of next version of software could vary widely)
     * On each era change, `casper-node` could read from a file in a known location the next upgrade activation point.
-      This could be the chainspec upgrade file, or a standalone one containing just the activation point.
+      This could be the chainspec upgrade file, or a standalone one containing just the activation point

 1. Do we have to keep all chainspec upgrade files, or just the latest?
-If just the latest, change the chainspec to not hold them in a `Vec`.
+If just the latest, change the chainspec to not hold them in a `Vec`

+1. Should we design the `upgrade-bootstrapper` to run migration from the moment it detects that a new version  of `casper-node` has been installed?
+This minimises downtime while migration is performed after the old node binary exits and before the new binary starts.
+    * This will make the `upgrade-bootstrapper` slightly more complex, but also more future-proof
+    * We would make the `migrate-data` subcommand accept a flag to indicate whether it's being called while the old node binary is still running.
+In this way, for lightweight migrations, the node could choose to do nothing until it's called to migrate data when the old binary has been stopped.
+The flag would also indicate that only data and not the config file should be upgraded, although, the old config file would still be needed in order to provide e.g. the path to storage